abhinavreddy98/kustodb-for-grafana/README.txt

 How to use Kusto datasource

+Setting up grafana to perform datasource authentication for kusto

+In the plugin.json go to routes{} and edit url there.
+Go to routes {tokeAuth{params{}}} and edit resource there.

 Configuration

 Register an app on Azure AAD that will act as a client for Kusto.
 AppId will be Client Id.